Suggested links

 Take Assessment

-Find Help for Panic Disorder
+Find Help For Panic Disorder

-If you or someone you know is regularly getting panic attacks or suffering from panic disorder, it is helpful to seek support immediately.
-You can reach out to your healthcare provider or a licensed treatment professional or visit the SAMHSA online Behavioral Health Treatment Services Locator to find treatment solutions near you.
+You can contact your healthcare provider or a licensed treatment professional for treatment options or visit the SAMHSA online Behavioral Health Treatment Services Locator to find treatment solutions near you.

-Frequently Asked Questions About Panic Disorder
+FAQs About Panic Disorder

 What are the symptoms of a panic attack?